Dilant/BMETutorial/src/en/start/preparation.md

 `Settings → Set Ballex Path`

 It should end in `Ballex.exe`, either stable or beta version.
-When you enter map test mode, it will launch automatically.
+When you enter maptest mode, it will launch automatically.

 ## Windows